CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting office, storage, or yard space.
+• Most commercial leases in New Jersey require proof of general liability coverage, which can matter when renting office, storage, or yard space.

 • Handyman operators should confirm that their policy includes the coverage types they actually need for tools, mobile property, and service-site liability before binding.